-8. Can a dossier be withdrawn after it has been sent forward for review?
+11. Can a dossier be withdrawn after it has been sent forward for review?

 Once a dossier has been completed and the candidate has signed that they reviewed it, and the peer review committee begins its review, the formal process has begun.
-However, if it is a promotion review only, and if the peer review committee does not recommend promotion and the department head agrees, after consulting with the dean of the academic unit the head should discuss with the candidate the advisability of withdrawing the dossier from further consultation.
+However, if it is a promotion review only, and if the peer review committee does not recommend promotion and the academic unit head agrees, after consulting with the dean of the academic unit the head should discuss with the candidate the advisability of withdrawing the dossier from further consultation.
+While candidates may be provided the information about the decision, feedback should not be provided to candidates about the reasons why until February 2, 2024; these candidates may choose to withdraw their dossier before being reviewed by the next level of review.
 (Page 20, V.D.)

-9. Section II.D says that "It is expected that units encourage and support collaborative and interdisciplinary research, and that units will develop methods to assess these activities."
+12. Section II.D says that "It is expected that units encourage and support collaborative and interdisciplinary research and that units will develop methods to assess these activities."
 How are such measures to be presented in the dossier?

 The unit should address what potential measures could or should be used in its criteria statement/guidelines.
 Because interdisciplinary team research involves multiple authors (papers and publications) and/or investigators (grant awards), best practices suggest committees identify how candidates can document their roles in collaborative products.
 In addition, if publications in the major journals in the field are an indication of quality, then those journals should be listed in the guidelines.
 Interdisciplinary team science often means that individuals are publishing in outlets other than the major journals in their own field and information on the quality of outlets beyond the candidate's major field should be provided.
 In the dossier itself, those achievements should be itemized in section II.D.
-If citation indices are being used, the results should be presented in objective form in this section.
-(Page 6-7, II.D.)
+If citation indices are being used, the results should be presented in the objective form in this section.
+(Page 7, II.D.)

-10. Are there other places where unit-specific criteria might result in a listing that does not appear in the bullets on the dividers?
+13. Are there other places where unit-specific criteria might result in a listing that does not appear in the bullets on the dividers?
 For example, there seems to be no place listed for conference proceedings, which have a particular value in certain disciplines.
 Might such a category be added as an additional bullet by a unit?

-The simple answer is yes, if done selectively and with care, and if the new bullet is put in the most appropriate place in the dossier.
-In the example above, the University assumption is that an article that appeared in conference proceedings would be listed as a refereed or non-refereed article, depending on where it is most appropriate, in the already existing lists, but if a unit feels that it would be best to separate conference proceedings out as a separate category, or as a sub-category, it should feel free to do that.
+The simple answer is yes if done selectively and with care, and if the new bullet is put in the most appropriate place in the dossier.
+In the example above, the University assumption is that an article that appeared in conference proceedings would be listed as a refereed or non-refereed article, depending on where it is most appropriate, in the already existing lists, but if a unit feels that it would be best to separate conference proceedings as a separate category, or as a subcategory, it should feel free to do that.
 (Similarly, a unit might want to separate out what it considers to be notes, rather than articles, into a separate listing or subcategory.)
-(Page 6-7, II.D.; page 9, III.C.7.)
+(Page 7, II.D.; page 10, III.C.7.)

-11. Can peer review letters be written by academic administrators?
+14. Can peer review letters be written by academic administrators?

 This is acceptable according to our Guidelines and is most often seen in teaching evaluations.
-(Page 50, "The Scholarship of Teaching and Learning," Appendix F)
+(Page 42, Appendix F "The Scholarship of Teaching and Learning")

-12. Do refereed publications need to be verified?
+15. Do refereed publications need to be verified?